 Because I used this in conjunction with a Dermastamp treatment, I can’t really tell how effective it is on its own.
 The pigmentation disappeared within 1-2 weeks after treatment.
 Even though I kept on using the cream for two months more with a slight break during the summer, I can’t say that I’ve noticed any huge results during those days I did not use it.
 But then again, I only had that one and only pigmentation-concern.
 While it did seem to have some effect on post-redness from acne, I felt like the cream became more problematic with continued use because of it’s drying alcohol content.

 I was told that it works slow, and that I should give it 6 months.
 But the cream itself lasts about 3 months with everyday use.
 One thing I liked with it though, was that it didn’t seem to turn my face white, like many hydroquinone-products usually do.
 So this is a good option for those with more tanned/darker skin.
 I wish you all could’ve paid as little as I did to test for yourself if it works.

 After I purchased it, I’ve discovered so many more lightening products, good ones, that doesn’t have the high price of Yüli serum or even the original price of this one!

 It also depends on what type of pigmentation you’re trying to treat.
 If it’s a large area, or like the one dark-spot I got from the TCA peel, then I highly recommend Dermastamp.
 It’s just so effective!
 Even a TCA peel is good at removing spots and making your complexion even, but Dermastamp in my opinion is much safer and you’ll see results within a few weeks.

-If it’s red spots from acne/pimples then there’s milder versions like Vitamin C serums and Azelaic acid that might be a better go to.
+If it’s red spots from acne/pimples then there are milder versions like Vitamin C serums and Azelaic acid that might be a better go-to.